 The general process is as follows:

-The TNSP obtains an SPC Token from the STI-PA that authorizes the TNSP to issue delegate certificates for all the TNs assigned to SPC-1.
-Alternatively, the TNSP could obtain an SPC Token for multiple SPC values, or for one or more blocks of TNs.
-The STI-PA will issue the SPC Token only if the SPC(s) or TN(s) in the token are assigned to the requesting TNSP, as reflected by an authoritative TN assignment database such as the NPAC/LERG or the SMS/800 Toll-Free Number Registry.
+The TNSP obtains an SPC Token from the STI-PA that authorizes the TNSP to issue delegate certificates.
+The STI-PA will issue the SPC Token only if the SPC identified in the token is assigned to the requesting TNSP.

 The TNSP Subordinate CA uses the SPC Token from step-1 to obtain a CA certificate (BasicConstraints CA boolean is true) from the STI-CA. The certification path of this newly issued CA certificate terminates at an STI-CA trusted root certificate.
-The TNSP CA certificate contains a TNAuthList that expresses the scope of the certificate, and which therefore identifies the scope of authority of the Subordinate CA to issue delegate end-entity certificates.
-In this example, the TNAuthList identifies SPC-1, which implies that this Subordinate CA has the authority to issue end-entity certificates for any TNs associated with SPC-1, as specified in an authoritative TN assignment database.

 Once it has obtained a CA certificate from an STI-CA, the Subordinate CA can issue delegate certificates to VoIP Entities.
-The scope of any issued delegate certificate must fall within the scope of its parent CA certificate; i.e., the TNAuthList of a delegate certificate issued by the Subordinate CA must be equal to or a subset of the TNAuthList of the parent TNSP CA certificate.
 Since the issued delegate certificate is a child of the TNSP CA certificate, its certification path terminates at the STI-CA’s trusted root certificate.
+The issued delegate certificate gives the VoIP Entity the authority to sign STI PASSporTs containing an "orig" claim TN that is within the scope of the delegate certificate’s TNAuthList.

 Figure 1.
 Delegate Certificate Management Flow

 Figure 1 shows the case where the TNSP Subordinate CA issues a delegate end-entity certificate to the VoIP entity.
-The TNSP Subordinate CA can also issue a delegate CA certificate to a Subordinate CA hosted by a VoIP Entity such as a reseller.
+The TNSP Subordinate CA can also issue a delegate CA certificate to a Subordinate CA hosted by a non-SHAKEN VoIP Entity such as a reseller.
 The reseller can then use the delegate CA certificate as the parent to additional child delegate certificates issued to the reseller’s customers.

-Delegate Certificate Management for Toll-Free Number Example

-Figure 2 shows a high-level overview of the process for issuing delegate end-entity certificates to a VoIP Entity for a Toll-Free number.

-Figure 2.
-Resp Org issues Delegate Certificate for Toll-Free Number

-The procedure in Figure 2 is performed when TNSP-a as Resp Org (with Resp Org ID JTN01) assigns Toll-Free number 1-800-555-1212 to Enterprise PBX-1, as follows:

-1) Subordinate CA (hosted by the Resp Org) obtains SPC Token (SPC=JTN01) from STI-PA

-2) Subordinate CA uses the SPC Token to obtain CA certificate from STI-CA

-3) Subordinate CA issues delegate end-entity certificate to PBX-1 (TN = 1-800-555-1212)
+The scope of these child certificates must be encompassed by the scope of the parent delegate CA certificate.

 Delegate Certificate Management

 This section describes the architecture, functional entities, interfaces, and procedures to issue delegate end-entity certificates to a VoIP Entity.